axiros/pytest2md/README.md

         restricted to the links section on the end of the generated markdown - in the markdown bodies you'll just see link names, which remain the same.

+        > Check the end of the [title:rendering result,fmatch:README.md,show_raw:True]<SRC> at the end of this README.md, in order to see the results for the hoster you are reading this markdown file currently.

         ## Summary

         - At normal runs of pytest, the link base URL is just a local `file://` link,